2020 Oscars: South Korea’s Parasite claims historic Best Picture win

 “Judy Garland did not receive this honour in her time.
 I am certain that this moment is an extension of the celebration of her legacy.”

-Another political acceptance speech came from Brad Pitt, who scooped the Best Supporting Actor award for his role as veteran stuntman Cliff Booth in Quentin Tarantino’s Once Upon a Time in…Hollywood.
+Another political acceptance speech came from Brad Pitt, who scooped the Best Supporting Actor award for his role as veteran stuntman Cliff Booth in Quentin Tarantino’s Once Upon a Time…in Hollywood.

 The 56-year-old actor used his address to attack the way the impeachment proceedings against US President Donald Trump were handled.
-Additionally, Once Upon a Time in…Hollywood also picked up the Best Production Design accolade.
+Additionally, the period epic also picked up the Best Production Design accolade.

-Elsewhere, Taika Waititi deservedly picked up Best Adapted Screenplay for his writing on the World War II satire Jojo Rabbit, while British costume designer Jacqueline Durran won her second Oscar for her work on the latest adaptation of Little Women.
+Elsewhere, Taika Waititi deservedly picked up Best Adapted Screenplay for his work on the World War II satire Jojo Rabbit, while British costume designer Jacqueline Durran won her second Oscar for her work on the latest adaptation of Little Women.

-25 years after winning Best Original Song for The Lion King (1994), Sir Elton John repeated the feat as he and long-time songwriting partner Bernie Taupin clinched the award for their ballad “(I’m Gonna) Love Me Again” from the musical fantasy Rocketman.
+25 years after winning Best Original Song for The Lion King (1994), Sir Elton John repeated the feat as he and long-time songwriting partner Bernie Taupin clinched the award for their track “(I’m Gonna) Love Me Again” from the musical fantasy Rocketman.

 The full list of Oscar winners are…